 It is important to recognize the difference between bullying and more random or impulsive behavior.
 Bullying is not random teasing.
 Bullying is more than an argument over a call on the soccer field or a disagreement over who goes first.
 Not all verbal or physical aggression is bullying.

 Bully prevention at Butler

-At the beginning of the the school year, we will implement a new research-based bully prevention program called “Bully Prevention in Positive Behavior Support.”
+We have implemented a research-based bully prevention program called “Bully Prevention in Positive Behavior Support.”
 This program was designed under the direction of the U.S. Department of Education.
 You will find a complete description of this program at the link below.
 Students and adults at Butler will be taught to recognize bullying and trained strategies to empower victims and report bullying immediately.
 Adults will be taught to take bullying seriously and respond appropriately.

 As victims or bystanders, students are encouraged to tell the perpetrator to STOP.
 If the aggressive behavior continues, they are taught to WALK away.
 If they continue to be harassed, they are to TALK to an adult.
 All students and the adults that supervise them will be retrained at the beginning of each year through explicit instruction with follow-up as outlined by the program.